MerginMaps/docs/src/manage/selective_sync/index.md

 ```

 ::: tip
-  You can also use subdirectories (or any depth really) like `"resources/images"`.
-The path is relative to project's root directory.
+  You can also use subfolders (or any depth really) like `"resources/images"`.
+The path is relative to project's root folder.
 :::

 ## Get started